Common mode choke

-Your ability to hear weak MF and HF signals is limited by noise, generated mostly by solid-state electronic switches within your own house, conducted via the 50/60-Hz power line to your shack, and from there to your antenna by common-mode current on the feedline.
+Your ability to hear weak MF and HF signals are limited by noise, generated mostly by solid-state electronic switches within your own house, conducted via the 50/60-Hz power line to your shack, and from there to your antenna by the common-mode current on the feedline.
 Putting common-mode chokes on your feedline, power, and other cables will substantially reduce your received noise level.

 What Is a Common-Mode Choke?

 First, what is a choke?
-By a choke I mean a radio frequency (RF) choke — a discrete device that you can insert or connect in series with a wire or a cable to reduce substantially the RF current flowing along the wire or cable at the insertion point.
+By a choke, I mean a radio frequency (RF) choke — a discrete device that you can insert or connect in series with a wire or a cable to reduce substantially the RF current flowing along the wire or cable at the insertion point.
 The ideal choke has infinite impedance for RF; inserting it would be equivalent, for RF, to cutting the wire or cable.
 How much impedance is sufficient in practice, I discuss below.

 To define “common mode,” I must define “mode.”
 The concept involves nothing beyond electricity and eighth-grade algebra.
 Consider a cable of two insulated wires, like zip cord.
 Imagine this cable delivering power to a 12-VDC lamp.
 The current flowing in one wire of this cable has the same magnitude as the current in the other wire, but the currents flow in opposite directions.
-For a 24-W lamp the magnitude of the current in either wire would be 2 A. The net current in the cable (i.e., the algebraic sum, considering both the magnitudes and the directions, or signs, of the currents in the individual wires) would be zero.
+For a 24-W lamp, the magnitude of the current in either wire would be 2 A. The net current in the cable (i.e., the algebraic sum, considering both the magnitudes and the directions, or signs, of the currents in the individual wires) would be zero.

 We have just discussed the two possible modes of current flow in a two-conductor cable.
 These are the “differential” mode and the “common” mode.
 The differential mode is also known as the “transmission-line” mode.
 In the example, 2 A flows in the differential mode, and 0 (zero) A flows in the common mode.
 The differential or transmission-line current is equal to the algebraic or “signed” difference between the currents in the two wires, divided by two.
-The common-mode current is the algebraic sum, or net current in the cable.
+The common-mode current is the algebraic sum or net current in the cable.

 In another example, imagine connecting the two wires of a piece of zip cord together at each end, in other words connecting the wires in parallel, to obtain a single conductor able to carry twice as much current as either wire could carry by itself.
 In this zip cord, zero current will flow in transmission-line mode; whatever current flows (depending on the application) will be common-mode current.